Dr Pepper Bundt Cake

 Frequently asked questions

 It comes through as a deeper, slightly spiced chocolate flavor rather than as soda.
-Most people just notice the cake tastes unusually rich and moist, which is the soda at work, the same as in my Dr Pepper chocolate cake.
+Most people just notice the cake tastes unusually rich and moist, which is the soda at work, the same as in Dr Pepper chocolate cake.

-Why did my cake stick to the pan?
+Why did the cake stick to the pan?

 Almost always it is under-greasing.
 Bundt pans have deep ridges that trap batter, so coat every crevice and let the cake cool in the pan for 15 minutes (no longer) before turning it out.

-Can I use a different Dr Pepper?
+Can you use a different Dr Pepper?

 Yes.
 Dr Pepper Cherry gives the chocolate a black-forest edge, and Dr Pepper Zero works if you want to cut the sugar without losing the flavor.